 A catenary is the curve a hanging flexible wire or chain assumes when supported at its ends and acted upon by a uniform gravitational force.
 The curve has a U-like shape, superficially similar in appearance to a parabola, but it is not a parabola.
 The word catenary is derived from the Latin word for ‘chain.’
 The curve is also called the alysoid and chainette.

-One of the most well-known architectural examples of catenaries is Antonio Gaudi’s hanging-chain funicular models.
+One of the most well-known architectural examples of catenaries is Antonio Gaudi’s hanging-chain models.
 Gaudi’s method exploits the property of a catenary curve, which describes a chain in pure tension.
-When the catenary is inverted it becomes a curve in pure compression.
+When the catenary is inverted, it becomes a curve in pure compression.

-Within Rhino, catenaries can be generate using either Grasshopper’s in built catenary component or via the Kangaroo plug-in.
+Within Rhino, catenaries can be generated using either Grasshopper’s inbuilt component or via the Kangaroo plug-in.
 Grasshopper’s catenary component is more accurate as it is calculated mathematically.
-Kangaroo, on the other hand, is a live physics engine and will therefore give an approximation of the catenary curve.
+Kangaroo, on the other hand, is a live physics engine and will, therefore, give an approximation of the catenary curve.
 Note that the Kangaroo examples shown below are using version 0.099.
 If you are using the latest version, 2.02, you’ll need to modify the definitions substantially.

 It is also possible to create nested catenary structures.
-This entails hosting the anchor points of one chain to another chain.
+This process entails hosting the anchor points of one chain to another chain.
 By default, Kangaroo joins overlapping control points.
-Therefore, in order to prevent the curve network from separating during the animation, ensure that that the start and end points of the nested catenary curve rests on the division points of the primary catenary.
+Therefore, to prevent the curve network from separating during the animation, ensure that that the start and endpoints of the nested catenary curve rest on the division points of the primary catenary.